gesturelabs/a3cp/docs/modules/audio_feed_worker/README.md

 | **Outputs To**   | `sound_classifier`, `speech_transcriber`, `schema_recorder` |
 | **Produces A3CPMessage?** | ❌ No (metadata only, schema wrapping downstream) |

-## Purpose
-Captures live audio from a local input device (e.g., microphone) and streams it to downstream modules in real time.
-Acts as the source for all audio-derived data such as waveform-based classification, transcription, and logging.

 ## Responsibilities
 - Open and manage access to the selected audio input device